kcarnold/cs344/content/units/09nlp-modeling/_index.md

 weight: 9
 ---

-TODO INTRO and OBJECTIVES
+Now that we've seen the basic capabilities of NLP models, let's start getting under the hood.
+How do they work?
+How do we measure that?

+- Describe the basic steps in an NLP pipeline and what the data looks like coming into and going out of each step.
+- Describe practical considerations of handling batches of variable-length sequences, such as padding, attention masking, and truncation.
-- Describe how perplexity relates to log-likelihood and cross-entropy (and the general concept of partial credit in classifiers)
+- Define *perplexity*, and describe how it relates to log-likelihood and cross-entropy (and the general concept of partial credit in classifiers)

 ## Preparation